-All tutoring takes place in the tutoring center, located on the 2nd [3rd?] floor of the Warner Library.
+All tutoring takes place in the tutoring center, located on the 3rd floor of the Warner Library.
 The tutoring center has four study carrels.
-Each carrel is equipped with an audio tape playerrecorder.
-One carrel has a video player with headphones, and there are plans to acquire more.
+Each carrel is equipped with an audio tape recorder.
+One carrel has a video player with headphones.
 There is also a collection of books and print media that tutors and their students can use.

 You and your student will decide on a mutually convenient day and time to meet during Warner Library normal operating hours [link to Warner Library hours]

 Each tutor is asked to meet with his or her student for 2 hours per week for a minimum of 1 year.
 Most tutors and students do take a few weeks off for vacations and holidays.